elyra-ai/examples/pipelines/kubeflow_pipelines_component_examples/filter_file_component/README.md

 Use the [_filter text_ example component](https://github.com/elyra-ai/elyra/blob/master/etc/config/components/kfp/filter_text_using_shell_and_grep.yaml) to find lines in a text file that contain the specified string pattern.

 ### Prerequisites
-To use this component, ensure that you create your pipeline with the accompanying `textfile` in your Jupyterlab workspace root directory.
+Ensure that you have the (Text) data downloaded and available via a download step prior to using this component.

 To review and run the example pipeline for this component, [clone the examples repository](https://github.com/elyra-ai/examples) and launch JupyterLab as shown below: